 Trident I C-4 FBM / SLBM

 The TRIDENT I (C-4) is a submarine-launched ballistic missile (SLBM) developed to replace the Poseidon missile in existing strategic missile submarines and to arm the OHIO class SSBNs.
-Today it is carried by the eight OHIO class submarines operating in the Pacific.
+It was carried by the eight OHIO class submarines operating in the Pacific.
 The C-4 missile was first deployed in 1979.

 The TRIDENT C-4 is a long-range, multiple-warhead missile that is launched from submerged submarines.
 Depending upon the number of warheads carried, it has almost double the range of the previous Poseidon missile.
 The C-4 is a three-stage solid fuel missile which is powered only during the initial phases of flight.
 When the third stage is exhausted the missile follows a ballistic trajectory.
 When the first stage motor ignites and aerospike extends from the missile's nose, cutting the friction of the air flowing past the missile, thus extending its range.
 The third stage includes the bus that aims and dispenses the warheads at separate targets.